Key takeaways

 USDA direct loans

 Also known as Section 502 Direct, USDA direct loans offer low-rate home loans to individuals in rural areas in need of adequate housing.
-Unlike USDA guaranteed loans, you’ll apply for a direct loan through the USDA’s Rural Development Service Centers.
+Unlike USDA guaranteed loans, you’ll apply for a direct loan through the USDA’s Rural Development Service Centers — not through a lender.

-Direct loans are only available to households with low and very low income.
-(You can view income limits here).
-There’s also a limit on how much you can borrow, depending on the county where the home is located.
+Direct loans are only available to households with low and very low income — you can view income limits here — and they must “be unable to obtain a loan from other resources,” according to the USDA.
+There’s also a limit on how much you can borrow — ranging from $398,600 to $919,800, depending on the county where the home is located.
 (You can view area loan limits here.)

-Direct loans have a fixed interest rate, which can be reduced to 1 percent if you qualify for payment assistance.
+Direct loans have a fixed interest rate, currently 4.75 percent, which can be reduced to 1 percent if you qualify for payment assistance.
 The loan terms range up to 33 years, or 38 years for very low income borrowers.

 USDA repair loans and grants

 The USDA repair loan program (Section 504 Home Repair) is similar to the direct program in that it caters to low-income individuals.
-But it’s different in that it provides loans only up to $40,000 and only to help improve or repair a home.
-It also offers grants to very low-income homeowners aged 62 or older to help remove hazards at home.
-These are capped at $10,000.
+But it’s different in that it provides loans only up to $40,000 and only to help improve or fix a home — it’s not intended for purchasing a place.
+The program also offers grants to very low-income homeowners aged 62 or older to help remove hazards in the residence; these are capped at $10,000.

 Pros and cons of USDA loans

-The major benefit of a USDA home loan is that there’s no down payment requirement.
-This can be a great program for homebuyers on a budget who are flexible about where they live.
-The cons mostly have to do with the restrictions on where you can buy or how much income your family can make.
+The major benefit of a USDA home loan is that it’ll cover the total cost of a home purchase, without mandating a contribution from the borrower.
+This can be a great boon for cash-strapped homebuyers.
+The drawbacks mostly have to do with the restrictions on where you can buy or how much income your family can have.

 Green circle with a checkmark inside